 When Bill regained his consciousness, he saw Helen sleeping right beside him with a peaceful smile.
 For a moment, Bill forgot where he was and thought he was at home.
 The sun shone through the shades.
 He looked around the place.
 ‘Where is this?
 This is not my bedroom?
 Why is Helen beside me in the strange place?
 I must be dreaming.’
 Then Bill looked at the picture on the night table.
-There, his wife Helen with a beautiful smile being embraced by a good looking young man.
+There his wife Helen, with a beautiful smile, was being embraced by a good looking young man.
 Bill remembered him… ‘He… He was the man who took Helen into his condominium.’
 Bill raged with anger.
 He tried to scream but nothing came from his mouth.
-It took a while before he realized that his spirit was no longer in Helen’s.
+It took a while before he realized that his spirit was no longer in Helen’s body.

 Despite Bill’s uncontrollable emotion, the bright room remained still.
 Helen was still sleeping right beside him.
 Helen moved her body toward him and slowly opened her eyes.
 Then looking right at Bill she whispered, “David…do you have to go now?”